 So even though it’s proven to have a heap of benefits, it still can be difficult to sustain.
 Most of us have learned to notice what is broken, undone or lacking in our lives which means we have to learn a new way of looking at things, a new habit.
 And that can take some time.

 That’s why practising gratitude makes so much sense.
 When we practise appreciating what we’ve got, instead of complaining about what we lack, we get to see really how much we have to be grateful for.
 I’m definitely not suggesting a blindly optimistic approach in which the bad things in your life are whitewashed or ignored.
 It’s much more a matter of where we place our focus and attention.
 Gratitude balances us and gives us hope.

 There are heaps of things to be grateful for: the sunshine, legs that work, friends who make us laugh, long hot baths, cups of tea, cuddles from our kids, chocolate & prosecco (yes, together!!)
 What’s on your list?

-As you practice, an inner shift begins to occur.
+As you practise, an inner shift begins to occur.
 Give it a go for a week & let me know how you’re going!
 You can contact me here – I’ll always reply!